 Dr Mota has worked with his colleagues to research anaerobic wastewater treatment producing biogas in Brazil and South America, and there are some large urban wastewater treatment sites where this Upflow Anaerobic Sludge Blanket (UASB) process is operational.
 UASB is still unknown in Europe, in this session we will seek to understand whether a similar process could work in other regions.

-Speaker: Dr. César Mota, Professor Adjunto, Universidade Federal de Minas Gerais, Brazil
+César Mota, Professor Adjunto, Universidade Federal de Minas Gerais

 Speaker: Dr Ana Lanham, Lecturer in Water Science and Engineering, University of Bath